Steps to getting started

 Get a prescription

 Before you go to a pharmacy, you will need to get your prescription from your doctor or transfer your existing prescriptions to a pharmacy of your choice.
 Please refer to your plan formulary, which explains which drugs are covered, so you can discuss medication options with your doctor.

-Your Blue Shield Promise Cal-MediConnect plan covers a 90-day supply of your maintenance medications at all network pharmacies (including the CVS Caremark Mail Service Pharmacy).
+Your Blue Shield Promise Cal-MediConnect plan covers a 100-day supply of Tier 1 maintenance medications and 90-day supply of your Tier 2 through 3 maintenance medications at all network pharmacies (including CVS Caremark, our mail service pharmacy).
 Maintenance drugs are those prescribed to treat a chronic or long-term medical condition, such as asthma, diabetes, high blood pressure, or high cholesterol, and are taken on an ongoing, regular basis to maintain health.
-Ask your doctor for a 90-day supply prescription.
+Ask your doctor for a 100 or 90-day supply prescription.

 Note: Opioids and non-Part D drugs are only available with a 30-day supply.

 You have the choice of filling your prescriptions at a network retail pharmacy or through our mail service pharmacy.

 The Blue Shield Promise pharmacy network includes chain pharmacies along with other local community pharmacies.
 Search for a pharmacy in your area using the pharmacy locator or download the most current pharmacy directory.

 Have your maintenance medications delivered to your home or office through CVS Caremark with no charge for shipping or delivery.
 Log into your Blue Shield of California member account to create your mail service account at blueshieldca.com/login.